top of page

 Tracking Ocean Commitments

-Many countries and other bodies are making commitments to protect the ocean by establishing marine protected areas and other area-based management tools.
-We have been tracking progress on these commitments, with a special focus on high-level announcements made at the Our Ocean Conferences.
-Read our recent report, delivered to the Our Ocean Conference in Palau in April 2022.
+Many countries and corporations are making commitments to protect the ocean by establishing marine protected areas and other area-based management tools.
+We track progress on these commitments, including ecological and social outcomes, with a special focus on high-level announcements made at the Our Ocean Conferences.
+Read our recent report to the Our Ocean Conference.

 Image by Marek Okon